1. Introduction

 JRP’s handling of the Letters after the Papers were retracted was even more inappropriate.
 JRP resorted to various inconsistent reasonings not to publish the Letters.
 We identify several serious problems in JRP’s explanations for its decision:

-• JRP’s justfications for withdrawing the Letters changed over time and were inconsistent.
+JRP’s justfications for withdrawing the Letters changed over time and were inconsistent.
 On 8 July 2020, JRP wrote to the Letter authors that they would withdraw the Letters “on the same basis, i.e. that they are drawing scientific conclusions based on a dataset that was given without participant consent.”
 This was simply false in two ways.
 First, the Letter authors did not have the original dataset nor refer to it.
 Second, the Letters pointed out problems in the Papers but did not draw scientific conclusions on the radiation issues.
 Upon inquiry by the Letter authors, JRP changed its explanation and said, on 14 July 2020, that “there is a serious problem in that they comment upon, and draw conclusions about, papers that have been retracted due to the use of unconsented data.”
 This reasoning is hard to understand, to say the least, because accepting this reasoning would make it possible to hide scientific flaws by resorting to ethical issues in data.

-• The Letter authors then appealed to IOP Publishing (IOPP, the publisher of JRP), but it withdraw the Letters.
+The Letter authors then appealed to IOP Publishing (IOPP, the publisher of JRP), but it withdraw the Letters.
 JRP stated in its Publisher’s Note10 that “it was not felt possible to independently verify with certainty whether or not the four Letters were free of the use of the ethically inappropriate data.”
 The fact is that JRP made no effort to “verify with certainty” whether the Letters used the unconsented data or not.
 They did not ask the authors of the Letters any questions regarding how the Letters were written.
 There was no confirmation that JRP consulted the reviewers of the Letters, either.

-• The Letters did not use the original unconsented data, but only the figures, tables and the text of the Papers and public documents obtained through Freedom of Information requests.
+The Letters did not use the original unconsented data, but only the figures, tables and the text of the Papers and public documents obtained through Freedom of Information requests.
 This can be confirmed from the content of the Letters themselves.

-As of April 2022, JRP has acknowledged only three of the scientific issues pointed out in the Letters3,4: the one regarding the data of 2014 Q3 (pointed out in Letter 3, see Section 3.2), errors in the plot of Figures 6 and 7 of Paper 2 (pointed out in an article in Japanese34 and in Letter 4, see Section 3.3), and a missing normalization factor (pointed out in Letter 1 and the explanation about the missing factor is wrong; only a normalization factor without replacing t by t0.65 is needed).
+As of April 2022, JRP has acknowledged only three of the scientific issues pointed out in the Letters3,4: the one regarding the data of 2014 Q3 (pointed out in Letter 3, see Section 3.2), errors in the plot of Figures 6 and 7 of Paper 2 (pointed out in an article in Japanese34 and in Letter 4, see Section 3.3), and a missing normalization factor (pointed out in Letter 1 and the explanation about the missing factor is wrong; only a normalization factor without replacing by is needed).
 These confirmations were added without the permission of the Letter authors, but also are inconsistent with JRP’s claimed policy that the unconsented data cannot be referred to in any situation.
 Furthermore, it is unclear when these issues were added to the retraction notices.
 (JRP modified them without a clear record, and the initial version of the retraction notice of Paper 2 did not contain the issues of the normalization factor and the plot).
 All the other issues pointed out in the Letters remain unaddressed.

 JRP’s Retractions and Publisher’s Note